 Adding more devices to a wired network has never been easier than with the TP-Link 8-port 10/100Mbps desktop switch.
 With its 8 ports, up to 7 additional devices can be linked.

 The TP-Link 8-port 10/100Mbps desktop switch (model TL-SF1008D) is plug-and-play and easy to set up with no configuration or software needed.
-After one of the RJ-45 ports are used to connect to the network router, there are 7 slots available to connect additional devices.
+After one of the RJ-45 ports is used to connect to the network router, there are 7 slots available to connect additional devices.

-Devices such as printers, laptops, other desktops, game consoles, Network-Attached Storage (NAS) devices, Raspberry Pis and smart TVs can easily be added to a LAN with its plug and play configuration.
+Devices such as printers, laptops, other desktops, game consoles, Network-Attached Storage (NAS) devices, Raspberry Pis and smart TVs can easily be added to a LAN with its plug-and-play configuration.

 TP-Link 8-port 10/100Mbps desktop switch specifications